zsparal/api-documentation/source/orders/status-changes.rst

     * All order lines will also be in the ``canceled`` state.
     * This is a final state, the order cannot transition to another state.

     .. note:: Orders can only be canceled by the merchant, not by the shopper.
-Use the :doc:`Cancel Order API
-              </reference/v2/orders-api/cancel-order>` or cancel the order from the the Mollie Dashboard.
+Use the :doc:`Cancel order endpoint </reference/v2/orders-api/cancel-order>` or cancel the order from the the Mollie Dashboard.

 .. _order-status-expired: